Miosis compromises visualization of the operative field

 - Al-Hashimi S, Donaldson K, Davidson R, et al. Medical and surgical management of the small pupil during cataract surgery.
 J Cataract Refract Surg.
 2018;44:1032-1041.

-- Chang DF, Campbell JR, Colin J, Schweitzer C; Study Surgeon Group.
-Prospective masked comparison of intraoperative floppy iris syndrome severity with tamsulosin versus alfuzosin.
-Ophthalmology.
+- Chang DF, Campbell JR, Colin J, Schweitzer C. Prospective masked comparison of intraoperative floppy iris syndrome severity with tamsulosin versus alfuzosin.
+Ophthalmol.
 2014;121:829-834.

 - Ackman A, Yilmaz G, Oto S, Akova YA.
 Comparison of various pupil dilatation methods for phacoemulsification in eyes with a small pupil secondary to pseudoexfoliation.
-Ophthalmology.
+Ophthalmol.
 2004;111:1693-1698.

 - Katsev DA, Katsev CC, Pinnow J, Lockhart CM.
 Intracameral ketorolac concentration at the beginning and end of cataract surgery following preoperative topical ketorolac administration.
 Clin Ophthalmol.
 2017;11:1897-1901.